 In prior years the Authority identified additional improvements for the rehabilitation of the Broad and Front Street garage that far exceeded initial project budget estimates.
 The Board determined that the additional improvements were cost prohibitive and discontinued the project.
-As a result, a contingent liability of \$334,362 existed at June 30, 2022 and 2021, for advanced rental payments.
+As a result, a contingent liability of \$334,362 existed at June 30, 2022, for advanced rental payments.
+This liability was written off in the current year as the advanced funds were determined to be non-refundable and would not be sought by the payer.